We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Between video conferencing for work and staying connected over the phone with friends and family, it can be easy to fall into remote communication fatigue.

-Still, making mental health a priority is more important than ever, and therapy shouldn’t feel like another box to tick or teleconference to schedule.
+Still, making mental health a priority is more important than ever.
+Therapy shouldn’t feel like another box to tick or teleconference to schedule.

 Keep reading to learn how Talkspace works, how effective the service is, and whether it’s a good fit for you and your lifestyle.